Searching for a cometary belt around Trappist-1 with ALMA: Discussion

 Figure \ref{fig:coll} compares the predicted surface density (top) and disc mass in mm-sized grains at different epochs (continuous lines) with the $3\sigma$ upper limit derived by our observations (dashed lines).
-Note that our upper limits for the surface density do not correspond to expected disc profiles, but rather the maximum surface density if the planetesimal belt was centred at that radius and had a fractional width of 0.5.
+Note that our upper limits for the surface density do not correspond to expected disc profiles, but rather the maximum surface density if the planetesimal belt was centred at that radius and had a fractional width (width over central radius) of 0.5.
 Beyond 40~au, our model predicts dust levels that would be detectable.
-Therefore we conclude that our observations rule-out that Trappist-1 was born with a planetesimal belt of mass similar to or larger than a MMSN ($\gtrsim20$~\Me) at a radius between 40--100~au.
+Therefore we conclude that our observations rule-out that TRAPPIST-1 was born with a planetesimal belt of mass similar to or larger than a MMSN ($\gtrsim20$~\Me) at a radius between 40--100~au.
+If we take the mass and orbits of TRAPPIST-1 planets derived by \cite{Grim2018} we find a \textit{minimum mass TRAPPIST-1 nebula} that is $\Sigma=670\pm40 (r/0.02~\mathrm{au})^{-1.8\pm0.1}\ M_\oplus$~au$^{-2}$.
+This expression extrapolated to large radii translates into surface densities lower than assumed in our model and thus consistent with our non-detection.
+Note that this approach to derive an initial mass in solids assumes planets' orbits do not evolve significantly, which might not be the case for TRAPPIST-1 planets \citep{Ormel2017, Schoonenberg2019}.
+Moreover, extrapolating the relationship of stellar luminosity and belt radius found by \cite{Matra2018} to TRAPPIST-1's luminosity, we do not expect a belt radius larger than 25~au.
 Interior to 40~au, our upper limit is significantly higher than the predicted dust levels after 8~Gyr of evolution, hence collisional evolution alone can explain our disc non-detection, and thus a planetesimal disc more massive than a MMSN could have formed there when this system formed.
 Note that interior to 40~au this system could still host a MMSN-like planetesimal disc but that is faint today due to how the size distribution has evolved, with the mass in small bodies orders of magnitude more depleted than the mass in the largest bodies \citep{Schuppler2016, Marino201761vir}.